A Wanderer's Guide To Chiang Mai, Thailand

 • Coconut Market

-• Massages are so good here as a lot of the massage training schools are in Chiang Mai
+• Massages are so good here as there are a lot of massage training schools in Chiang Mai

 • High tourist to locals ratio

-• Chiang Mai Sunday Night Market - way too busy
+• Chiang Mai Sunday night market - WAYY too busy.

 What I’d do next time: